 Five Family Games for Language Development

-Playing games is a great way to encourage practice in developing language skills.
+Playing games is a great way to encourage developing language skills.
 Many games are commercially available, have a language focus, and can be fun for the whole family.
-Here are five of my favorite language-based games.
+Explore some of these five games for a fun and educational family game night!

 Players are encouraged to create words from a series of letters in this card game.
 It teaches linguistic flexibility, encourages players to look up words in a dictionary, and expands vocabulary.
 Rules can be modified where the group as a whole can help each player individually.